joeyschmidt97/fusion_research/GENE_sim_reader/README.md

 ```

 ## Warning messages
-Note: Warning messages will output if the criteria is too strict (no simulations fulfill any criteria), simulation data is buried too deep in directories (default search depth is 3 directories deep), quantities are not typed correct (i.e. """QES" , "q_es", "Q_ESs", etc. when correct quantity string is "Q_ES"), no simulations are found (directory is empty or contains no GENE simulation data), and several other errors.
+Note: Warning messages will output if the criteria is too strict (no simulations fulfill any criteria), simulation data is buried too deep in directories (default search depth is 3 directories deep), quantities are not typed correct (i.e. "QES" , "q_es", "Q_ESs", etc. when correct quantity string is "Q_ES"), no simulations are found (directory is empty or contains no GENE simulation data), and several other errors.

 # Fetching GENE simulation data as dictionaries